Clare, County Westmeath: History

 A legendary explanation for the townland name is give in the tale Bruiden Da Choca (The destruction of Da Coca's hostel) which also occurred about the same time as the Táin Bó Cúailnge.
 It states Clare Hill was named after the hero Clartha Cloen- Do-rochair Clartha Claon la Cet mac Magach i Clathra conid uaid ainmnighther, ('Clartha Cloen was slain by Cet Mac Maga in Clartha, and that hill is named after him').

 Urard Mac Coise the Chief Ollam of Ireland lived in Clare townland and died 990 A.D.
-He refers to Clare in his poem Airec Menman ('The Strategem of Urard (Irard) mac Coisse'), about a cattle raid on his farm c.
+He refers to Clare in his poem Airec Menman ('The Stratagem of Urard (Irard) mac Coisse'), about a cattle raid on his farm c.
 956 A.D., as follows- Irard mac Coisi arrainic ind urec menmansa do ceneol iarna indred co hindligthech i cinaidh Muiredaigh mic Eogain do guin do co nairnecht indliged friss co rucsat a bú a seotu 7 gur airgset a dún feissin .i.
 Clarthá, (The homestead of the poet Urard mac Coisse in Clartha is raided by the family of ard-rí Domnall úa Néill).